buzzqw/TUS/OBSS/markdown-separati/en/06-fate-points.md

 Place a container, a small bowl, in the center of the table with a number of d6 equal to the number of characters.
 Each player is free to take one die at a time and use it as if they were Fate Points.

-The dice used by the players are then moved to another container that the Narrator, always at most one at a time per opponent, will use to *their benefit*.
-Once the Narrator has used the die, they put it back in the players' \*\* container.
+The dice used by the players are then moved to another container that the Game Master, always at most one at a time per opponent, will use to *their benefit*.
+Once the Game Master has used the die, they put it back in the players' \*\* container.

 ---